aws-samples/amazon-sagemaker-build-train-deploy/README.md

 ## Introduction

-The Machine Learning process is an iterative process that consists of several steps:
+The Machine Learning process is an iterative process consisting of several steps:

-- Identifying a business problem and the related Machine Learning problem
+- Identifying a business problem and the related machine learning problem
 - Data ingestion, integration and preparation
 - Data visualization and analysis, feature engineering, model training and model evaluation
 - Model deployment, model monitoring and debugging

-The previous steps are generally repeated multiple times to better meet business goals after the source data changes or performance of the model drops, for example.
+These steps are usually repeated multiple times to better meet business goals after the source data changes or performance of the model drops, for example.

-The process can be represented with the following diagram:
+The following diagram shows how the process works:

 <img src="images/ml_process.png" alt="ML Process" />

-After you deploy a model, you can integrate it with your own application to provide insights to end users.
+After you deploy a model, you can integrate it with your own application to provide insights to the end users.

-In this workshop, you will go through the steps required to build a machine learning application on AWS.
-You will perform an iteration of the Machine Learning process to build, train and deploy a model using Amazon SageMaker.
-You will then deploy a HTTP API using Amazon API Gateway to perform inferences from a web client.
-In the last module, you will automate the ML workflow using Amazon SageMaker Pipelines..
+In this workshop, you will go through the steps required to build, train, and deploy a machine learning application on AWS using Amazon SageMaker.
+You will then deploy a HTTP API using Amazon API Gateway to receive inference requests from a web client and send it to an AWS Lambda function, which performs inference against the model.
+In the last module, you will automate the workflow using Amazon SageMaker Pipelines.

 The final architecture is shown below: